maturibayasi1025/action-board-mm/.serena/memories/cloudflare_pages_deployment_fixes.md

 2. **Include both DISABLE_SENTRY flags** to prevent Sentry-related errors
 3. **Set Supabase environment variables** or application will show configuration error page
 4. **Use dedicated tsconfig.cloudflare.json** to exclude development files
+5. **Ensure @cloudflare/next-on-pages is installed** as a dev dependency

 ### Troubleshooting:
-- If only icon is displayed: Check that all environment variables are set correctly
+- If only HTML/icon is displayed: Check that build script includes @cloudflare/next-on-pages
 - If build fails: Ensure CF_PAGES=true is set during build
 - If runtime errors: Check browser console for specific error messages
 - If authentication issues: Verify Supabase environment variables are correct
+- If deployment shows static content: Verify `.vercel/output/static` is the output directory